sv1sage/SASE/HPE Aruba Networks/axis-connector/deployment/README.md

 ![Step 5](./images/new-connector-5.png)

-❗ copy and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation ❗
+❗ click on `copy` and save the one-time code generated to a text editor of your choice, one-time code is required for the initial activation ❗

 ## TASK 3: Deploy the Atmos Connector on Proxmox Virtual Environment: